webpagepro/react-inbox/README.md

 <b>Select All Button State</b><br>
 Users should see the state of the select all button change as messages are selected

-When no messages are checked<br>
-Then the "Select All" button is in the "unchecked" state
+When no messages are checked then the "Select All" button is in the "unchecked" state

-When some messages are checked<br>
-Then the "Select All" button is in the "half-checked" state
+When some messages are checked then the "Select All" button is in the "half-checked" state

-When all messages are checked<br>
-Then the "Select All" button is in the "checked" state
+When all messages are checked then the "Select All" button is in the "checked" state